 It’s a good thing I telecommute.

 Today is a day just like any other day, except my whole family is here.
-Imagine bringing your whole family to your place of employment for a moment.Just imagine bringing your whole family to your place of employment to understand what a snow day… Click To Tweet
+Imagine bringing your whole family to your place of employment for a moment.Just imagine bringing your whole family to your place of employment to understand what a snow day is like for parents who work at home.
+Click To Tweet